How to Optimize for Google AI Mode: Step-by-Step Guide (2026)

 FAQ

-No. AI Overviews appear automatically on qualifying queries and keep the 10 blue links visible.
-AI Mode is user-initiated, removes blue links entirely, and generates responses that are 4x longer on average.
-The two features cite different sources.
-Only 13.7% of citations overlap.
+AI Overviews trigger automatically on qualifying queries and display above the standard 10 blue links.
+AI Mode is user-initiated, removes the blue links entirely, generates responses 4x longer on average, and supports full multi-turn conversations.
+Only 13.7% of citations overlap between the two features, so you need to optimize for them separately.

 Google AI Mode is the biggest shift in search since the introduction of featured snippets.
 The sites that optimize for citations now will own the traffic when AI Mode becomes the default search experience.
 Start with Step 1 today.
 Run the audit.
 Then work through each step in order.